tstellanova/rv3028c7-rtc/README.md

 ## Testing

 ```
-cargo test --tests
+RUST_BACKTRACE=1 cargo test --tests
 ```
-This will build and run only the tests, on any host platform.
+This will build and run _only_ the tests, on any host platform.
 These tests do not require a real hardware RTC to be connected to the host.
 Note that plain `cargo test` currently also builds all examples, and if you're testing on a non-linux platform the `linux_embedded_hal`-based examples will fail to build.